OPINION

 FACTS

 2. The facts are not in dispute.
-During the early morning hours before first light a witness saw someone in the used car lot across the street from his house.
+During the early morning hours before first fight a witness saw someone in the used car lot across the street from his house.
 The witness then saw the suspect leave the car lot on foot heading toward a nearby railroad overpass.
-The police were contacted and informed of the suspect's general appearance and his direction of travel.
-Shortly thereafter, a police officer approached the overpass and observed a person trying to board a moving train who matched the suspect's description.
+The police were contacted and informed of the suspect’s general appearance and his direction of travel.
+Shortly thereafter, a police officer approached the overpass and observed a person trying to board a moving train who matched the suspect’s description.
 It was Defendant.
 The police placed him under arrest for other outstanding charges and searched him.
-In Defendant's pockets the police found two small pocket knives and five car keys.
-Defendant was carrying a white plastic trash can in which the police discovered several beer cans and a "large hunting knife" with a "green camouflage handle" in a "camouflage sheath." *1048 All these items, including the knife, belonged to the automobile dealer and were positively identified as fruits of the burglary.
+In Defendant’s pockets the police found two small pocket knives and five car keys.
+Defendant was carrying a white plastic trash can in which the police discovered several beer cans and a “large hunting knife” with a “green camouflage handle” in a “camouflage sheath.”
+All these items, including the knife, belonged to the automobile dealer and were positively identified as fruits of the burglary.
 Shortly thereafter, the police took Defendant to the car lot, where the witness identified him as he sat in the back of the police car.
 Defendant was convicted of aggravated burglary as well as unlawful taking of a motor vehicle and criminal damage to property under $1000.

-Did Defendant Arm Himself With a Deadly Weapon During the Burglary?
+Did Defendant Arm, Himself With a Deadly Weapon During the Burglary?

 3. The aggravated burglary statute, Section 30-16-4, reads as follows: